tshepang/blog/content/snow-white-and-the-huntsman-2012.md

 I went into this one with high anticipation, only to be met with lots of careless direction, as if the thing was rushed.
-It is also the worst performance of Charlize Theron in memory, and the only one I found embarassing.
+It is also the worst performance of Charlize Theron in memory, and the only one I found embarrassing.
 However, the worst performance in the movie is that of the lead character.

 There are isolated moments of beauty and decent visual effects.
 Not one